15r10nk/lazy-imports-lite/README.md

 **lazy-imports-lite** changes the semantics of python imports and defers the import until it is used the first time like in [PEP 690](https://peps.python.org/pep-0690).

-I liked the idea of lazy-imports and wanted to use them for my projects without having to change my code.
+I liked the idea of lazy imports and wanted to use them for my projects without having to change my code.
-I hope this project allows more people to use lazy-imports in their projects.
+I hope this project allows more people to use lazy imports in their projects.

 > [!NOTE]
 > It is important to note that this project is not affiliated in any way with the original PEP.
-> I hope this project allows a wider adoption of lazy-imports, but there is currently no plan to standardize it.
+> I hope this project allows a wider adoption of lazy imports, but there is currently no plan to standardize it.

 > [!IMPORTANT]
 > **lazy-imports-lite** is still in early development and may contain bugs.
-> Make sure that to test your code carefully before you use it.
+> Make sure to test your code carefully before you use it.

 ## Key Features